Most computer models indicate Jose will stay out to sea

 Jose was 510 miles east-northeast of the southeastern Bahamas midday Wednesday, with maximum sustained winds of 75 mph, making it a Category 1 storm.

-It's expected to remain at hurricane intensity in the Western Atlantic as it takes an odd, looping path toward the US and Bahamas later this weekend.
+The storm is expected to remain at hurricane intensity in the Western Atlantic, and it could strengthen as it takes an odd, looping path that may bring it near the Bahamas and the United States this weekend.

 Most computer models indicate Jose will stay out to sea and complete a tight enough loop to avoid moving onshore.
 Still, the forecasts were fairly uncertain about its path and its intensity.

 Jose’s impact is sure to be felt along the Southeast coast, bringing rough seas.